Questions

 Parameterizing a question

-A question can also be constructed to take one or more parameters that are replaced with specified values either when the question is constructed or when the question is run.
-This allows us to easily create and administer multiple versions of a question at once.
+A question can also be constructed to take parameters that are replaced with specified values either when the question is constructed or when the question is run.
+This operation can be done in a number of ways:

 Key steps: